Why These Principles Work

 Robert Cialdini spent decades studying how people actually decide.
 Not how they claim to, but how they behave when they're busy, distracted, and running on mental shortcuts.

 Your landing page visitors are in exactly that state.
 Kahneman calls it System 1 thinking: fast, automatic, driven by heuristic cues rather than careful analysis.
-Cialdini's seven principles map to those cues.
+Cialdini's seven principles map to those cues, and they sit inside a wider set of landing page psychology frameworks worth knowing.
 Each gives the scanning brain a reason to trust, stay, and act.

 The 7 Principles